Taratala metro station: Electricity and signal systems

-Like the other stations and lines of the Kolkata Metro, this station will use 750 volts DC power supply by the third railway to operate the trains.
+Like the other stations and lines of the Kolkata Metro, this station uses 750 volts DC power supply by the third railway to operate the trains.

-Train movement will be conducted at this station and on the railway by communication-based train control signal system.
+Train movement is conducted at this station and on the railway by communication-based train control signal system.
 This signal system can operate a 5 second interval train.
 Currently this automatic signalling system is not activated and only one metro track is operational.

 Finance

 Indian Railways has spent Rs 2,477.25 crore to construct six stations and metro rail system on the 6.5 km long Joka-Taratla route including Taratala metro station.

 Connections

 Bus

 Ajanta Cinema Bus Stop is 170 m to 800 m away from the metro Station respectively.

 Rail

 is 1.4 km away from the metro station via NH 12.

 Air

 Behala Airport is 4.4 km via Behala Flying Club Road and Taratala Road.